40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 osTicket - An open-source ticketing system

-The platform includes ticket routing, automation rules, and knowledge base integration while allowing technical teams to modify any aspect of the system.
-Its customization potential makes it adaptable to unique support workflows.
+The platform includes ticket routing, automation rules, and knowledge base integration.
+Since it’s open source, technical teams can modify any aspect of the system to match your unique support workflows.

 Ideal for: Budget-conscious organizations with technical resources who need a customizable ticketing system without recurring per-agent costs.